spiral-nights/ai-group-chat/memory-bank/activeContext.md

 ## Current Work Focus

-Setting up and verifying the basic user authentication system for the AI-Assisted Group Chat PWA using Elixir/Phoenix's `phx.gen.auth`.
+Setting up the basic user authentication system and basic chat room management for the AI-Assisted Group Chat PWA using Elixir/Phoenix.

 ## Recent Changes

 - Initial core memory bank files created and updated.
-- Ran `mix phx.gen.auth Accounts User users --binary-id` to generate authentication code.
+- Ran `mix phx.gen.auth Accounts User users --binary-id` to generate authentication code, fetched dependencies, created the database, and ran migrations.
+User manually verified registration and login.
-- Ran `mix deps.get` to fetch new dependencies.
-- Ran `mix ecto.create` to create the development database.
+- Ran `mix phx.gen.live Chat ChatRoom chat_rooms name:string:unique user_id:references:users` to generate chat room management code.
+- Corrected the `CreateChatRooms` migration to use `type: :uuid` for the `user_id` reference.
-- Ran `mix ecto.migrate` to create the necessary authentication tables (`users`, `users_tokens`).
+- Ran `mix ecto.migrate` to create the `chat_rooms` table.
+- Added chat room management routes to the authenticated scope in `lib/ai_group_chat_web/router.ex`.
-- User manually verified that the generated registration and login pages are functional and confirmed account creation via the development mailbox.
+- User manually verified that the chat room index page is accessible to a logged-in user.

 ## Next Steps

-- Integrate the generated authentication components into the main application flow (e.g., restricting access to certain pages).
+- Implement the real-time text chat functionality within chat rooms using Phoenix Channels.
 - Begin implementing the Account Grouping/Invite System.
 - Continue implementing other core features as outlined in the MVP section of the project brief.